jmaggio14/imagepypelines/README.rst

 ..
 Content actually begins here!
-The `imagepypelines` package is a pipelining library for scientists who want to make their code more scalable and more sharable with their colleagues.
+The `imagepypelines` package is a pipelining library for scientists who want to make their code more scalable and sharable with their colleagues.
 It's designed with scientists in mind, not software engineers.

 ImagePypelines contains tools to turn scripts into robust processing pipelines